Bicycling & Camping

 Your Cycling CourseHill Climb on Ishizuchi Skyline

-Held every September in Kumakōgen-chō, the long course that is a mix of gentle and steep hills can be physically and technically challenging.
+Held every September in the town of Kumakōgen-chō, the long course that is a mix of gentle and steep hills can be physically and technically challenging.
 But once the destination is reached, the sense of accomplishment and fulfillment that is felt can be indescribable.
 Hill climbing can be enjoyed while viewing the stunning view of the Izhizuchi Mountain Range.

 The Ishizuchi Hill Climb is a bicycle race for advanced cyclers that is challenging in terms of elevation differences, incline, and distance, but the refreshing feeling you get as you run through the natural landscape of the Ishizuchi Mountain Range is quite exceptional.
 At the event, various treats are offered to the participants after they complete the race, and there are booths of local restaurants and sponsoring companies and stage performances.
 It is a fun event for racers as well as their supporters.